HeathTSC/JavaInterviewQuestion/README.md

 # Java Interview Question Source Code
-This source code is intended to be used to answer questions on the Java section of the questionairre form.
+There are five java source file to download.
+Complete the three methods (productSort,totalCostProducts and totalCostEightRound) located in the ProductMain Class.
+Then compile and run the java app to answer the questions on the form.

-Please download the project and follow instructions on the questionairre form.